 Learn more: Track Snowflake data governance metrics on Atlan’s Reporting Center

-If you are evaluating and looking to deploy best-in-class data access governance for Snowflake data warehouse without compromising on data democratization?
-Do give Atlan a spin.
+If you are evaluating and looking to deploy best-in-class data access governance for your Snowflake data warehouse - give Atlan a spin.

-Atlan is the first data catalog and metadata management solution validated by Snowflake’s technology validation program.
+Atlan is the first data catalog and metadata management solution approved by the Snowflake Ready Validation Program.

 “Atlan’s unique, collaboration-first approach for the modern data stack helps to break down organizational silos and empower cross-functional teams to work together to make better business decisions.”

 Atlan is more than a metadata management and data cataloging tool.
-Atlan is built by data engineers solving for the evolving needs of the modern data teams which include faster discovery, transparent data flow, robust governance, and collaboration built on open infrastructure and an easy-to-use user interface.
+Atlan is built by data engineers for solving the evolving needs of modern data teams.
+Atlan’s capabilities include faster discovery, transparent data flow, robust governance, and collaboration built on open infrastructure and an easy-to-use user interface.

 The deep integration and the open API enable Atlan to solve other modern data governance use cases across DataOps, workflow management, and pipeline automation.